 Is religiosity an epileptic phenomenon?
 (A Blog by Dr. M.A.
 Persinger)

 Answer: The answer to the question, as stated, is “no”.
 The microscopic connections between brain cells which are associated with certain patterns of behavior (These patterns are called personality in the vernacular) are altered by conditions within the temporal lobes that encourage frequent and very specific types of electrical patterns.
-Only very extreme brief electrical activity that involves large volumes of the brain defines epilepsy.
+Only very extreme brief electrical activity that involve large volumes of the brain defines epilepsy.

 Its important to differentiate three components: religious experiences, religious beliefs and religiosity (the propensity for interpreting events in terms of religious beliefs, as well as participating in religious rituals, showing reverence for religious symbols, etc.).
 A religious experience will include perceptions that involve multiple areas but particularly the temporal lobes because they contain the amygdala which is involved with meaning and affect and the hippocampus, which is involved with memory.
 However, like any other experiences, religious or spiritual events are encoded into verbal images.
 This involves or “recruits” the frontal portions of the brain.